MoseleyBioinformaticsLab/isoenum/docs/tutorial-docker.rst

 Input files
 -----------

-We are going to use the same input files as above to generate isotopically-resolved ``InChI``.
+We will use the same input files as above to generate isotopically-resolved ``InChI``.
 Repeated here for convenience.

 * ``Molfile`` example: